chrishoina/ordsRecipes/weblogic/deploy-ords-to-weblogic-1412-with-weblogic-remote-console.md

 ### Step 6: Launch Weblogic Remote Console

 Launch the Weblogic Remote Console.
 Connect to your **Admin Server Connection Provider**.
-If one does not exist, select the **Add Admin Server Connection Provider** option and enter your details.
+If one does not exist, select the **Add Admin Server Connection Provider** option from the Providers drawer and enter your details.
 In this example the following values are used (your values may vary):

 | **Field** | **Value** |
 | ------------------------ | ----------- |